gilescope/book-exploring-async-basics/src/introduction.md

 ## Contributing

-I have no other interest in this than to share knowledge that might be hard to come by with others, making it easier for them to acquire it.
+I have no other interest in this than to share knowledge that can be hard to come by and make it easier for the next curious person to understand.
 If you want to contribute to make this better there are two places to go:

 1. [The base repo for this book](https://github.com/cfsamson/book-investigating-async-basics) for all feedback and content changes
 2. [The base repo for the code example we use](https://github.com/cfsamson/examples-node-eventloop) for all improvements to the example code

-Everything from spelling mistakes to errors or inaccuracies are greatly appreciated.
-It will only make this book better for the next person readin it.
+Everything from spelling mistakes to correcting errors or inaccuracies are greatly appreciated.
+It will only make this book better for the next person reading it.

-## Why I wrote this and companion books
+## Why I wrote this and its companion books

-This started as a wish to write an article about Rusts Futures 3.0, but has now expanded into 3 books about concurrency in general and hopefully, at some point a fourth about Rusts Futures exclusively.
+This started as a wish to write an article about Rusts Futures 3.0.
+The result so far is 3 books about concurrency in general and hopefully, at some point a fourth about Rusts Futures exclusively.

 This process has also made me realize why I have vague memories from my childhood of threats being made about stopping the car and letting me off if I didn't stop